Faith and Works

 James begins with a searching rhetorical question, clearly demanding a "no" answer.
 Faith without works cannot save a man.
 Therefore, right at the outset James raises the possibility that a man who claims to have faith may not be saved.

+He then shows a kind of faith that is unprofitable.
+He imagines a scene where two believers meet.
+One is a brother or sister living in a poverty so severe that he lacks basic necessities.
+He is "naked," a term that might describe someone wearing only an undergarment, or having only rags to cover an undergarment.1 The poor brother is also hungry.
+The phrase "destitute of daily food" means that on the day when the rich brother finds him, the poor brother has eaten nothing and has nothing to eat.
 The rich brother is full of pompous compassion, effusive in showing concern, but heartless in withholding assistance.
 In a charade of Christian piety, he intones a blessing on his brother, wishing him peace when he really needs food, and commanding him to depart when he really needs to stay and receive help.
 And the rich brother covers up his callousness with a sweet voice such as he might use in inviting the poor brother to dinner.
 Someone nearby who caught his voice but not his meaning would never imagine that he was telling his poor brother to get lost.
 And to make his phony religion even more disgusting, he says, as if he were raising a prayer to God, that he hopes the poor brother’s needs will be met.
 In other words, he pretends to be a man of faith, confident that God will provide.
 It is as though he says, "I’m praying for you, brother."
 But he is merely making excuses.
 What help comes from good wishes?
 And what help comes from prayers rising out of a stingy heart?
 While posing as a good man, the rich brother does nothing at all to lift his poor brother from the trash heap of society.
 James is not impressed.
 He says the man’s faith is worthless.

 Verse 17

 Even worse, his faith is dead.
-The Greek word rendered "dead" means nothing else but dead.
-If the man has no living faith, then he has no faith at all.
+The Greek word rendered "dead" means nothing else but dead.2 If the man has no living faith, then he has no faith at all.
 Therefore, he is not saved, for faith is the prerequisite for salvation.

 Verse 18

 Now James considers an objection.
 Someone says, "Thou hast faith, and I have works."
 To interpret this correctly, we must understand that in James’s mind, the objector is a third party seeking to mediate between James and the person who lacks works although he professes faith (v.
 14); also, that James treats the works-deficient person as one of his readers.
 He is "one of you" (v.
 16), so James calls him "thou."
-"I" is James himself.
+The one who is "I" is James himself.
 To clarify the third party's objection, we may therefore expand it as follows: "One of you (the man without works) has faith and the other (James) has works.
 Don’t argue between yourselves.
 You each have a strength—a form of spiritual excellence—that is good for the church.
 The church needs both a man of works and a man of faith."
-James’s reply, addressing the man whose life is devoid of works, is to challenge his claim to possess faith.
+James’s reply, addressing not the third party but the man whose life is devoid of works, is to challenge his claim to possess faith.
 Prove it, James says.
 The only way is to begin acting like a Christian.
 James continues by denying that he has works only.
 Far from it.
 He also has the only kind of real faith—a living faith manifest in works.
 By implication, he exhorts us all to acquire and demonstrate his kind of faith.

 Verse 19